PROJECTS & PARTNERSHIPS

 We undertake research; resource and deliver sustainability projects independently and in partnership with others.

-As an outward-looking we are always keen to form partnerships with organisations who share our aims and vision.
+As an outward-looking organisation we are always keen to form partnerships with others who share our aims and vision.

 Our most recent partnership project, we look beyond the current take-make-waste business models, hoping to shift organisations thinking towards that of a circular economy.
 With our partners we aim to redefine growth, focusing on system-wide benefits.